 -

 Stir the wine, soy sauce or tamari, maple syrup, sesame oil and ginger together in a shallow dish.
-Add the tofu and toss to coat.
+Add the tofu and gently stir the tofu to coat it with sauce.

 -